-This development is a new proposed residential development to an existing office master plan development that was originally reviewed as an Area Plan Review in 1984 by the ARC.
+This development is a new proposed residential development to an existing office master plan development that was originally reviewed as an Area Plan Review in 1985 by the ARC.
 Originally planned as a series of office parks, this proposed development programs residential units on a portion of the site that has not been developed, and will help to create a mixed use environment in the Cumberland Galleria Regional Center.

 This project is located in the Cumberland Livable Center Initiative Study area.
 The vision of the Cumberland LCI study area is to create a more urban district that includes increased residential densities, greater integration of land uses, greater emphasis on mobility, and more active public spaces.
-The site is located within an area designated for a mixed use high density neighborhood in the Cumberland area.
-This includes hotel and office development, high density residential amenities and commercial retail.
+The site is located within an area designated for office and hotel development in the Cumberland area.

 According to the LCI Study, the Cumberland area is currently an office core.
 The jobs-housing balance, currently 6:1, continues to worsen.
-This has resulted in significant in-commuting, increased traffic congestion, and increased strain on the area's roads and freeways.
+This has resulted in significant in-commuting, increased traffic congestion, and increasing the strain on the area's roads and freeways.
 Typically, to be balanced an area should have 1.5 jobs per household (JPH).
-The LCI plan estimates that annual household growth in the study area must be approximately 437 units.
 The proposed development will create a total of 1,543 new housing units.
-This proposed development helps to rectify some of this imbalance by providing opportunities for individuals to live and work in close proximity to one another.